Pals: A Magnificent Medieval Village

 The medieval village of Pals overlooking the Catalan countryside

-The villages of Peratallada and Palau-Sator tend to be visited together due to their proximity to each other, and they are also included in multiple day trips and excursions.
+The villages of Peratallada and Palau-Sator are often visited together due to their proximity to each other, and they are also included in multiple-day trips and excursions.
 A little less well-known but equally worthy of a day’s exploration are a handful of smaller medieval villages within a stone’s throw of the local capital, La Bisbal d’Empordà.
-There’s also Ullastret, another medieval town which also has the impressive ruins of an ancient Iberian settlement as a bonus feature.
+There’s also Ullastret, another medieval town, which also has the impressive ruins of an ancient Iberian settlement as a bonus feature.

 Having said all that, one of the loveliest of them all, and one of the most visited, has to be the incredibly picturesque and photogenic town of Pals.